compute-io/compute.io/README.md

 <a name="unique"></a>
 #### [compute.unique( arr[, sorted] )](https://github.com/compute-io/unique)

-Removes duplicate values from a numeric `array`.
+Removes duplicate values to determine the subset containing all unique values of a numeric `array`.

 ``` javascript
 var data = [ 2, 4, 2, 7, 3 ];